openlobby/openlobby-server/README.md

 # Open Lobby Server

-Open Lobby is register of lobby meetings.
+Open Lobby is register of lobby contacts.
 It's being developed for and tested on [Czech Pirate Party](https://www.pirati.cz) but later it may be used by any party, organization, agency, ...